-Ask your doctor about switching to a generic drug if you've been prescribed a brand-name medication.
+Ask your doctor about switching to a generic drug if you have a brand-name medication prescription.
 If there's no generic available, ask your doctor to choose a preferred brand-name medication from the CVS Caremark formulary list.
 And don't forget that many generic preventive medications are available to you at no cost.